newyork-city-skyline-night-new-york

 For the over-21 crowd looking for a chance to combine your interest in beer with your old geeky love of arcade games, Barcade is the place to go.
 This bar has a dual focus: "an endless rotation of American craft beer and an equally eclectic lineup of classic arcade games".
 A heavy 90's rock soundtrack adds to the atmosphere; you'll enjoy your old favorites like Asteroids, Frogger, and Donkey Kong at the old-school price of a quarter per game.
 Located at 148 West 24th Street in New York, New York, Barcade claims to be 'the original arcade bar.'

-Image of Building, Hotel, Resort, A model-building hobbyist's dream, Gulliver's Gate features a whimsical world made up of re-creations of iconic cities and landmarks from around the world at 1/87th of their size on display.
-Ranked one of the 'Top 100 Things to Do in NYC' on tripadvisor®, Gulliver's Gate offers an interactive experience complete with special effects like lighting, sound, and even animation that are sure to spark an interest in the fascinating industry of model building.
-Getting in: Gulliver's Gate tickets are an included attraction option on the New York Explorer Pass.
+A model-building hobbyist's dream, Miniature World features a whimsical world made up of re-creations of iconic cities and landmarks from New York to India at 1/87th of their size on display.
+Travel around the world in 90 minutes with this fun new interactive experience, complete with special effects.
+It's sure to spark an interest in the fascinating industry of model building.

 Great Women of New York: Walking Tour